 The open waters of the internet can be a scary place.
 These days it seems like everyone has their eyes on you — tracking your habits, compiling data on your behaviors, selling your soul to advertisers and marketers — not to mention the threats posed by hackers and identity thieves.

 Virtual private networks, or VPNs, offer protection from many of these threats, and more and more privacy-minded consumers are relying on them to stay safe online.
-In this article we’re going to look at one of those services in particular — Surfshark — to unpack and explain their key features and breakdown their subscription plans and services.
+You can learn more about these services and how they work in our guide to virtual private networks (VPNs).
+But in this article, we’re going to look at one of those services in particular — Surfshark — to unpack and explain their key features and break down their subscription plans and services.

 First and foremost, Surfshark takes its customer’s privacy very seriously.
 They’re what’s known as a no-log provider, meaning they do not keep any records of their customers’ traffic and browsing habits.
 This is pretty much the gold standard when it comes to VPNs, and this level of privacy is what you as a consumer should be looking for when shopping around.